mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/README.md

 Error in parse(file = file, keep.source = keep.source) : /Users/mylinh/Desktop/chek2-data-trial-stat545/chek2-rna-expression-cnv-data.txt:1:9: unexpected symbol 1: chr start ^

-* Explanation: I believe this issue arise from the fact that the column names have spaces and dget doesn't know how to deal with white spaces.
+EXPLANATION: I believe this issue arise from the fact that the column names have spaces and dget doesn't know how to deal with white spaces.

 **EXAMPLE 3.**